guimou2023/alpine-flask-upload-file/README.md

 docker run --name flask-upload-app --restart=always \
 	-p 80:911 \
 	-v /local/uploads:/root \
+	[-v /path/to/app/:/app \]
 	-d Registry:5000/images/alpine-flask-upload-app -d
 ```

-`-v /path/to/app/:/app` - specifies the path to the folder containing a file named app.py, which should be your main application
+`-v /path/to/app/:/app` - with this can specifies the path to the folder containing a file named app.py, which should be your main application（By default, you don't have to use it, because the Dockerfile has already defined.)

 `-p 80:911` - the image exposes port 911, in this example it is mapped to port 80 on the host